e-c-k-e-r/vall-e/README.md

 ## To-Do

 * properly pass in `modules` names to `weight_quantization` and `activation_quantization`.

-* fix `quit` hanging when using distributed training.

 * train and release a model.
 * extend to multiple languages (VALL-E X) and extend to SpeechX features.

 ## Notice